 Membership Directory - Individual

-Compliance Manager at MHA Caves Wealth
+Senior Compliance Manager at Succession Wealth

 About

 Richard began his career in Financial Services in 1995 and has seen many changes.
-In all this time, he has not knowingly met another out gay person in the industry, despite attending many networking and various industry seminars.
+In much of this time, he has not knowingly met another out gay person in the industry, despite attending many networking and various industry seminars.
 Richard states “It has at times felt a lonely place to be”.

 For this reason, he feels it is of vital importance that there is much more visibility of LGBT+ people and role models in Financial Services.
 He believes that the “LGBT great” network is a huge asset to visibility, engaging firms large and small and for all LGBT+ employees to embrace the diversity and talent that LGBT+ people can bring.
 He believes being a role model and sharing his story with “LGBT great” can help advance the message, to help others who want a career in Financial Services, in that identifying as LGBT+ is not going to hold you back.